Champaign County, Illinois

 Champaign County is a county in the U.S. state of Illinois.
-As of the 2020 census, its population was 205,865, making it the 10th-most populous county in Illinois.
+As of the 2020 Census, its population was 205,865, making it the 10th-most populous county in Illinois.
 Its county seat is Urbana.

-Champaign County is part of the Champaign–Urbana, IL Metropolitan Statistical Area.
-The twin cities of Urbana and Champaign are the only cities in the county, and they nearly surround the campus of the University of Illinois Urbana–Champaign.
+Champaign County is part of the Champaign–Urbana metropolitan area.
+The twin cities of Urbana and Champaign are the only cities in the county, and they nearly surround the campus of the University of Illinois.

 History

 Champaign County was organized in 1833, having been previously a part of Vermilion County.
 The development of the county was greatly furthered by the arrival of the Chicago Branch of the Illinois Central Railroad, and even more by the establishment of the land-grant university.
 Later, the county also got an airport and a mass transit district.
-The northern part of the county experienced an economic and demographic setback with the closing of Chanute Air Training Center in the 1990s.
+The northern part of the county experienced an economic and demographic setback with the closing of Chanute Air Force Base in the 1990s.
 In the 2004 Presidential election, it was one of only 15 of the 102 Illinois counties where John Kerry received a majority of the vote (50.37%).